danielfm/danielfm.github.io/portfolio.md

 ## Spare Time Hacks

-All the following hacks are [open source code](https://github.com/danielfm).
+All my hacks are [open source code](https://github.com/danielfm).
 Check them out if you want to know what my code looks like.

 ### photo-mosaic